$J$-equation on holomorphic vector bundles: Abstract

 \section{Abstract}

-We introduce the $J$-equation on holomorphic vector bundles over compact K\"ahler manifolds and investigate some fundamental properties as well as examples of them.
-In particular, we give algebraic obstructions called the (asymptotic) $J$-stability in terms of subbundles on compact K\"ahler surfaces, and a numerical criterion on vortex bundles via dimensional reduction.
+We introduce the $J$-equation on holomorphic vector bundles over compact K\"ahler manifolds and investigate some fundamental properties as well as examples of solutions.
+In particular, we provide an algebraic condition called (asymptotic) $J$-stability in terms of subbundles on compact K\"ahler surfaces, and a numerical criterion on vortex bundles via dimensional reduction.
 Also, we discuss an application for the vector bundle version of the deformed Hermitian--Yang--Mills equation in the small volume regime.